openequella/openequella.github.io/guides/ManageInstitutions.md

 ## Export an Institution

-EQUELLA institutions can be exported as a single zip archive providing a simple method for reproducing institutions.
+openEQUELLA institutions can be exported as a single zip archive providing a simple method for reproducing institutions.
 The institution export archive contains a hierarchy of the data and configuration settings selected during the export process.
-Exported institutions can be imported to any EQUELLA server that has enabled institutions.
+Exported institutions can be imported to any openEQUELLA server that has enabled institutions.

 It is advised that an institution be disabled before exporting.
 Doing so removes access to the institution.
 This reduces the chance of data becoming corrupted or lost during an export, as changes cannot be made to the institution while it is disabled.